JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ## Dependencies

 Since JPA Buddy supports Hibernate, EclipseLink, SpringData, MapStruct, Liquibase and Flyway, it scans the project dependencies and enables the corresponding features.
+If you have a multi-module project, JPA Buddy features will be enabled depending on the presence of the dependency within the module, rather than the entire project.

 <div class="table">
 <table class="tg">